The Chicago Cubs dominated the Los Angeles Dodgers to take Game 6, 5-0. They are now headed to their first time since 1945.

 “We’re certainly not done.” -Kris Bryant.

-The Cubs who have been heavy favorite all year long are headed to the World Series for the first time since 1945.
-They are not letting curses get in the way of their goal of bring a World Series Championship to the north side of Chicago for the first time since 1908.
+The Cubs who have been the heavy favorite all year long are headed to the World Series for the first time since 1945.
+They are not letting curses get in the way of their goal of bringing a World Series Championship to the north side of Chicago for the first time since 1908.

 The Cubs will take on the Cleveland Indians in Game 1 of the World Series in Cleveland Tuesday night.